Top 10 Trends in Education in 2023: Where Does Tutoring Stand?

 We have begun seeing gamification work its way into more classrooms nationwide in 2017, and we believe it will become an integral part of education in all the levels.
 The importance of gamification is its ability to turn the otherwise routine learning experience into a fun, interactive, and creative activity that increases students’ performance and drives them to work harder.
 It also introduces the element of competition into education, and can give learners a sense of accomplishment when they succeed at a certain exercise.

 Tutoring is a big industry, and can be practiced based on an on-site location, or at home.
-The home based model typically employs a broker who acts as an intermediary between the tutors and the students who want to learn any number of subjects.
+The home-based model typically employs a broker who acts as an intermediary between the tutors and the students who want to learn any number of subjects.
 On the other hand, the on-site location based model typically involves having a dedicated centre where kids can go and take classes and learn a variety of subjects.
 Aside from the basic subjects like Maths and English, these institutions will offer standardised test preparation.

 Some of these models are specifically geared towards the younger children, and they provide additional child care and education services.
 Millions of children under 5 years of age spend over 35 hours per week in childcare facilities, and there has been a growing recognition that this form of early childhood care is very important as it provides lifelong benefits.
 In 2017, this industry will continue to grow, and will provide more after-school programs as the lack of customisation of learning in schools continues to place pressure on the education system.

 A Team Tuition, at its core, is a tutoring company; however, our heart is focused on transforming the education sector, for the purpose of transforming students themselves.
 Unlike other tutoring companies, we do not place ourselves into a box; we prize innovation and creativity, and while certain boundaries are put in place, we are continually looking to expand the possibilities when it comes to tutoring.
+We specialise in one on one private tutoring and take the time to match your child with a tutor who suits their specific needs and goals.

 7. Peer to Peer Assessments